Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 \end{enumerate}

-and where $\Lambda_n \big( \hat{\tau}(\cdot) \big)$ is a term representing regularization (e.g.~Ridge or LASSO penalization, splines smoothness penalization, etc.), and the super-script $(-i)$ refers to the $i$-th observation being held-out from the estimation subsample, and used for leave-one out cross validation (LOO-CV).
+and where $\Lambda_n \big( \hat{\tau}(\cdot) \big)$ is a term representing regularization (e.g.~L1 or L2 regularization, splines smoothness penalization, dropout, etc.).
+The super-script $(-i)$ refers to the $i$-th observation being held-out from the estimation subsample, and used for $k$-fold cross-validation (or even more computationally intense leave-one out cross-validation).

-The advantage of R-Learners lies in the fact that they take a two-stage procedure where the first step produces an estimate of propensity score $\widehat{\pi} (\bm{x}_i)$, and by doing so mitigates confounding generated by the non-randomized selection mechanism.
-While in the second step, exploiting the parametrization in (\ref{robinson}), they make use of a loss function through which parameters can be optimized to estimate $\widehat{\tau}(\bm{x}_i)$ directly.
-R-Learners naturally work better with types of base-learners that rely heavily on parameter tuning, such as ensemble methods (e.g.~gradient boosting, random forests, etc.).